 Can I make a donation by check or money order?

 Yes.
-Please make your check or money order payable to “NMSU Foundation” and specify area of interest from above in memo line.
+Please make your check or money order payable to “NMSU Foundation” and specify the area of donation from above in the memo line.

 Please return your donations to the American Indian Program at